 The tools do not support the use of raw asset files (saved in the

 assets/directory) in a library module.
 Any asset resources used by an application must be stored in the

 assets/directory of the application module itself.
 However, resource files saved in the

 res/directory are supported.

-No restriction on library package names
+No restriction on library module names

 There is no requirement for the package name of a library to be the same as that of applications that use it.